Emera (EMA)

 nullAI Analysis | Feedback

-Scott Balfour became President and CEO of Emera in 2018, having joined the company as Chief Financial Officer in 2012 and later serving as Chief Operating Officer in 2016.
-He played a leading role in the $10.4 billion USD acquisition of TECO Energy in 2016.
-Prior to Emera, he spent nearly two decades in Canada's finance and construction sectors.
-He served as CFO and then President of the Aecon Group, leading its growth from a $60 million to a $2.8 billion company.
-He has also been a Director of Martinrea International Inc. and a former Chair of the Ontario Energy Association.
-Scott Balfour began his career in commercial and corporate banking.
+Scott Balfour became President & CEO of Emera in 2018, having previously served as Chief Financial Officer (2012-2016) and Chief Operating Officer (2016-2018).
+He played a lead role in Emera's $10.4 billion USD acquisition of TECO Energy in 2016.
+Before joining Emera, Mr. Balfour spent nearly two decades in Canada's finance and construction sectors, serving as President and Chief Financial Officer of Aecon Group Inc., a publicly traded construction and infrastructure development company, where he led its growth from $60 million to $2.8 billion.
+He was also President of Ensimian Capital Corporation.

-Jared Green is appointed as Emera's new Chief Financial Officer, effective on or about December 15, 2025.
-He will assume responsibility for Finance, Investor Relations, Treasury, and Commercial Investments.
-Green most recently served as President and CEO of TriSummit Utilities, which was previously AltaGas Canada.
-He also held senior leadership positions at AltaGas Ltd, including President of Canadian Utilities and President of ENSTAR Natural Gas Company.
+Jared Green was appointed Chief Financial Officer of Emera, effective December 15, 2025.
+He is responsible for Finance, Investor Relations, Treasury, and Commercial Investments.
+Prior to Emera, Mr. Green served as President and CEO of TriSummit Utilities (formerly AltaGas Canada), a regulated natural gas utility and renewable power business, from 2018 to 2025.
+He also held various senior leadership roles at AltaGas Ltd., including President of Canadian Utilities, President of ENSTAR Natural Gas Company, and Vice President and Corporate Controller.
+Additionally, Mr. Green was a co-owner of SpeedTheory, a specialty retail store, from 2007 to 2019.

 AI Analysis | Feedback